SteelCompendium/data-gen/Abilities/Fury/Stab Me So I Can Pull Myself Closer To You.md

 ---
 title: Stab Me So I Can Pull Myself Closer To You (3 Rage)
-name: 'Stab Me So I Can Pull Myself Closer To You '
+name: Stab Me So I Can Pull Myself Closer To You
 type: abilities
 cost: 3 Rage
 subtype: fury